Marine camouflage: these colorful underwater creatures are masters of disguise

 Last updated at 1:12 PM on 16th May 2011

 You can tell from the smile on this art lover's face that she isn't really in any danger from the pouncing lion that appears within striking distance of her.
+And the fact that the lion is leaping from a red wardrobe, inspired by the Chronicles of Narnia, tells you something fantastical is occurring in the art world.
+As 'realistic' as it may look, this incredible painting is simply part of a new exhibition of four dimensional art in North East China.

 Famous fantasy: This image inspired by The Chronicles Of Narnia is a striking example of the 4D art on offer in China